carlosnavarroc/carlosnavarroc.github.io/_pages/Experience.md

 This page serves as a structured professional logbook of my work across research, applied engineering, teaching, and interdisciplinary collaboration.

-It is designed as a navigable map of what I have actually built, studied, and deployed over time.
+It is designed as a navigable map of what I have actually built, studied, and deployed over time, complementing my [Research](https://carlosnavarroc.github.io/industry/) and [Teaching](https://carlosnavarroc.github.io/teaching/) activities.

 Rather than a traditional CV, it organizes my experience around projects, problem domains, and tangible outcomes, with links to publications, tools, and selected blog entries that document the process behind the work.